A Parallel Augmented Subspace Method for Eigenvalue Problems

-where $\mathbf u_H\in \mathcal R^{N_H}$, $\alpha_k\in\mathcal R$, column vectors $b_{H,h_k}$ and $c_{H,h_k}$, scalars $\beta_k$ and $\zeta_k$ are defined as follows
+where $\mathbf u_H\in \mathcal R^{N_H}$, $\alpha_k\in\mathcal R$, column vectors $b_{H,h_k}\in\mathcal R^{N_H}$ and $c_{H,h_k}\in\mathcal R^{N_H}$, scalars $\beta_k$ and $\zeta_k$ are defined as follows

-In the practical calculation, the desired eigenpair $(\lambda_{h_k}^{(\ell+1)},u_{h_k}^{(\ell+1)})$ may not be the eigenpair corresponding to the smallest eigenvalue and we will produce a series of $(\mathbf u_H, \alpha_k)$ by solving eigenvalue problem (\ref{parallel_correct_eig_exact}).
+In the practical calculation, the desired eigenpair $(\lambda_{h_k}^{(\ell+1)},u_{h_k}^{(\ell+1)})$ may be not the eigenpair corresponding to the smallest eigenvalue and solving eigenvalue problem (\ref{parallel_correct_eig_exact}) will produce a series of $[\mathbf u_H; \alpha_k]^T$.
 In this case, we need to choose the approximate solution which has the largest component in the direction $\text{span}\{ \widetilde u_{h_k}\}$ which is the desired eigenpair in the one correction step defined by Algorithm \ref{one correction step}.
+Since there holds